Charitable for-profit entity: Benefit corporations

 When a company is created under corporate law it is called a benefit corporation.
 This differs from a ‘B Corp’ which is qualified by B Lab to meet detailed standards for social and environmental performance.

 Being a benefit corporation can be very beneficial for the company as it allows them to legally protect their social goals by concentrating on other sectors rather than only considering profit.
-This allows the business to instead of only concentrating on the shareholders that designated them in the first place, they are able to concentrate on all stakeholders and take into consideration of their interests which can help them solve social and environmental challenges.
-The demand for corporate accountability is increasing rapidly and is at the highest it has ever been and therefore benefiting corporations can differentiate their company from other leading companies and concentrate on these customers.
+This allows the business to concentrate on all stakeholders and take into consideration of their interests, which can help them solve social and environmental challenges.
+The demand for corporate accountability is increasing and therefore benefiting corporations can differentiate their company from other leading companies by concentrating on these customers.

 There can be many drawbacks of a benefit corporation such as expanded reporting requirements.
 This provides shareholders of the business with sufficient information to determine whether your business is achieving its purpose and goals.
 A benefit corporation must produce an annual report for each of its shareholders so that the company can be assessed by a third party.
 The report will have to include the efforts that have been made in order to achieve a general public benefit and will all have to be stated on the annual report that should be available on the company website.